ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-faq.md

 * {{site.data.keyword.blockchainfull_notm}} Images
 * Open source Hyperledger Fabric images or a non-IBM product

 Containers deployed from any of the above sources can be connected on a single channel and transact.
-You can join IBM Blockchain Platform peers to any network running Hyperledger Fabric components.
-Similarly, you can invite Fabric peers to join channels hosted on an ordering service deployed on the IBM Blockchain Platform.
+You can join {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric peers to any network running Hyperledger Fabric components.
+Similarly, you can invite Fabric peers to join channels hosted on an ordering service deployed on the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
 Note that you will need to use Hyperledger Fabric APIs or the CLI.
-For more information about what is supported, see [Support for IBM Blockchain Platform](https://www.ibm.com/support/pages/node/1072956){: external}.
-For instructions on how to configure interoperability see [Connect the IBM Blockchain Platform to Hyperledger Fabric components](https://developer.ibm.com/tutorials/hyperledger-fabric-and-ibm-blockchain-peer-interoperability/){: external}.
+For more information about what is supported, see [Support for {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric](https://www.ibm.com/support/pages/node/1072956){: external}.
+For instructions on how to configure interoperability see [Connect the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric to Hyperledger Fabric components](https://developer.ibm.com/tutorials/hyperledger-fabric-and-ibm-blockchain-peer-interoperability/){: external}.

 ## Where can a customer deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric and how will {{site.data.keyword.IBM_notm}} support those deployment environments?